 Most cases of Lyme disease that are treated immediately can be cleared up with a course of antibiotics, but some 10-20% of patients go on to experience persistent symptoms.
 And that’s for patients who are lucky enough to see a bull’s eye rash or whose doctor quickly recognizes their clinical symptoms.
-Some 50% of people never see a bull’s eye rash, or any rash at all.
+About 50% of people never see a bull’s eye rash, or any rash at all.
 Others present nebulous symptoms such as fatigue, or take months to develop other symptoms such as joint and muscle aches, fevers, and neurological impairments, which are often misdiagnosed; Lyme is considered “The Great Imitator” because its symptoms can mirror those of other conditions such as Multiple Sclerosis (MS) and Myalgic Encephalomyelitis/ Chronic Fatigue Syndrome (ME/CFS).

 - Diagnosis and treatment can be complicated.

 Lyme disease testing is notoriously faulty, since it only can detect antibodies against Borrelia burgdorferi (the pathogen that causes Lyme disease), not the bacteria itself.
 Many patients either get misdiagnosed, as described above, or not diagnosed at all.
 Their Lyme disease then progresses to later, more complex and systemic stages.
 It then becomes more difficult to treat.
 Treatment can also be complicated by co-infections that require different treatment—some doctors don’t know to test for co-infections in addition to Lyme disease—as well as an individual’s immune response.
-Each individual case of tick-borne illness is different, and requires a tailored protocol.
+Each person's case of tick-borne illness is different, and requires an individually tailored protocol.

 - Ticks DON'T ONLY carry Lyme disease.